dchapyshev/aspia/source/base/update/README.md

 Layout
 ------
-A channel is a directory.
-An application builds the address it reads as `<server>/<channel>/latest.json`, where the server is `https://aspia.org/updates`.
+Versions grow one way whatever the channel, and a release is the same release in every channel that offers it.
+So the manifests are shared, and a channel is one file with its rules.
+The server is `https://aspia.org/updates`, an application reads `<server>/<channel>.json` and then `<server>/versions/<version>.json`.

 ```
 updates/
-  stable/
-    latest.json
-    latest.json.sig
-  beta/
-    latest.json
-    latest.json.sig
-    3.0.5.json
-    3.0.5.json.sig
-  alpha/
-    latest.json
-    latest.json.sig
+  stable.json
+  stable.json.sig
+  beta.json
+  beta.json.sig
+  alpha.json
+  alpha.json.sig
+  versions/
+    3.0.12.json
+    3.0.12.json.sig
 ```

 There are three channels: `stable`, `beta` and `alpha`.
 A name that is not one of them is read as the stable one, so a setting written by another version cannot send a check elsewhere.
+Moving a release to another channel is a change of that channel's file; the manifest stays as it is.

-**Every channel must have a `latest.json`, even when nothing is offered.** An empty directory is indistinguishable from a server that is down: the application gets a 404 and reports a failed check instead of "no updates".
+**Every channel must have its file, even when nothing is offered.** A missing file is indistinguishable from a server that is down: the application gets a 404 and reports a failed check instead of "no updates".
 The smallest file that says "nothing here":